GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 MARK: But otherwise, yeah, it looks like it's just really good to go, which is great.

 FRANCESC: So that's awesome.
 I'm very happy about it.
 And also, I didn't know about Prajakta Joshi.
 So I searched on Google, and I saw that she also talked at GPC Next.
 She seems really cool.
-So if you're listening to this Prajakta, you're very, very, very invited to come and join in the podcast and talk about a little bit networking and all the cool things on Google Cloud Platform.
+So if you're listening to this Prajakta, you're very, very, very invited to come and join in the podcast and talk about a little bit networking and all the cool things on Google Cloud.

 MARK: Definitely.
 Definitely.
 Awesome.
 Well, why don't we go have a chat with Chen and talk to her all about GKE and Kubernetes.